my style history

 Most importantly, we also do a 2+ week outfit log, recording what we wear (almost) every day.
 Our style is affected daily by the weather, our health, our moods, and longer-term by our bodies and body image, our culture, lifestyle, budget, and personality.
 We think one thing, but do another: this is a big reason our style and self-image don't truly match up.
 So before we can define ourself and our style, we have to understand it.
 To understand it, we can't rely on what we think it is, but instead, like scientists, we begin with data.
 Unlike scientists, we can't and won't rely solely on data, but the hard proof of what we wear every day gives us a solid foundation for moving forward.

 I haven't been super detailed with my digital outfit logging, but I'm taking a photo every single day.
-In August, I'll post my outfit log (even the ones that don't end up on Instagram!) and we'll see what we can learn.
+I'll post my outfit log (even the ones that don't end up on Instagram!) and we'll see what we can learn.

 But before I dive into my current style and style goals, I want to kick it off by telling you a little bit about how I got here now.